 The Real-Time Clock (RTC) function is supported.
-The battery pack provides power for the internal real-time clock and calendar function and also maintains the system configuration while the computer is turned off.
+The main battery provides power for the internal real-time clock and calendar function and also maintains the system configuration while the computer is turned off.
 If the RTC lasting time completely runs out, the system will lose this information and the real-time clock and calendar will stop working.

-You can change the Real-Time Clock settings in the BIOS setup utility.
-Refer to Troubleshooting for further information.
+You can change the Real-Time Clock settings in the TOSHIBA Setup Utility.
+Refer to Real-Time Clock for further information.